Skip to main content

 Pet-safe pest control: This genius technique will get rid of pesky ants

-Ah, springtime — the warmer weather, the longer days, the fresh blooms decorating trees and bushes, the reemergence of creepy crawlies…
+The warm weather, the long days, the fresh blooms decorating trees and bushes — all things that call to creepy crawlies…

 Wait, what?

-Okay, so we don’t love everything about springtime.
-Whether you have seasonal allergies or an ant infestation, the sudden return of warmer weather and sweetly scented flowers can wreak havoc on your sinuses, not to mention your home.
-Fortunately, a thorough spring cleaning can help reduce allergens in your home, refresh your space, and get rid of the nasty pests invading your property.
+OK, so we don’t love everything about this time of year.
+Whether you have seasonal allergies or an ant infestation, the warmer weather and sweetly scented flowers can wreak havoc on your sinuses, not to mention your home.
+Fortunately, a thorough cleaning can help reduce allergens in your home, refresh your space, and get rid of the nasty pests invading your property.
 But if you’re a pet parent, you’ll want to use pet-safe pest control products to ensure that your efforts at eradicating unwelcome insect guests won’t make your fur baby seriously ill — or worse.

 Here’s everything you need to know about getting rid of ants without harming your pets.
 Sorry, but we can’t help you with your seasonal allergies.
 Or can we?
 Both you and your pooch might try Benadryl, which is usually safe for most dogs.
 (You should speak to your vet first, though.)